-It is advisable to speak to your accountant if in any doubt, as this is a very complex area.
+It is advisable to speak to your accountant if you are in any doubt because this is a very complex area.

-Capital Gains Tax (CGT) must be paid in respect of any gains/profits made in respect of shares which are subsequently sold or disposed of (e.g. given away).
+Capital Gains Tax (CGT) must be paid in respect of any gains (profit) made in respect of shares that are subsequently sold or disposed of (e.g., given away).

 How to work out the gain

-To work out the relevant gain for the purposes of CGT, it is necessary to calculate the difference between the price paid for the shares and the price they were sold at.
-This price difference comprises the gain which is then taxed.
+To work out the relevant gain for the purposes of CGT, you need to calculate the difference between the price paid for the shares and the price at which they were sold.
+The price difference comprises the gain, which is the sum that is taxed.

-In some cases, the market value will need to be used to work out the gain – for example if the shares:
+In some cases, you will need to use the market value to work out the gain.
+For example, if the shares:

-- are sold at undervalue (i.e. for less than they were worth);
+- are sold for less than they are worth

 Deducting costs and applying reliefs

-Certain costs of buying or selling shares from any gain can be deducted, including:
+Certain costs associated with buying or selling shares can be deducted from your gain, including:

-- Stamp Duty Reserve Tax (SDRT) paid when shares were purchased.
+- Stamp Duty Reserve Tax paid when you purchased the shares

 The following forms of tax relief are available:

-- Entrepreneurs’ Relief – 10% CGT is payable instead of the normal rates if shares are sold in a trading company for which the shareholder works and holds at least 5% of the shares and voting rights.
+- Business Asset Disposal Relief – 10% CGT is payable instead of the normal rates if shares are sold in a trading company for which the shareholder works and holds at least 5% of the shares and voting rights.

 - Enterprise Investment Scheme (EIS) – CGT can be delayed or reduced if the shareholder uses a gain to buy unlisted shares in companies approved for EIS.